-- An explantion of potentialy utizlizing a premium tax credit if the employee opts out of ICHRA and the ICHRA allowance is deemed unafforadable.
+- An explanation of potentially utilizing an advanced premium tax credit (APTC) if the employee opts out of ICHRA and the ICHRA allowance is deemed unaffordable.

-- An explanation of what happens with the premium tax credit if the employee accepts to participate in ICHRA.
+- An explanation of what happens with the premium tax credit if the employee chooses to participate in ICHRA program.

 - A statement that ICHRA is not QSEHRA.

-- Contact Information for employees to contact for help regarding their ICHRA.
+- Contact Information for employees to get help regarding their ICHRA.

-- Statement that new access to ICHRA qualifies employees and dependents to a Special Enrollment Period (SEP) to purchase insurance from the Exchange for 60 days.
+- Statement that new access to ICHRA qualifies employees and dependents for a Special Enrollment Period (SEP) to purchase insurance from the Exchange for 60 days.

-Check out our post on the 90 day notice for the individual coverage HRA more more information.
+Check out our post on the 90 day notice for the individual coverage HRA for more information.

 How Can Take Command Health Help?